thma/LtuPatternFactory/README.md

 As the Builder code is quite a redundant (e.g. having all attributes of the actual instance class)Builders are typically generated (e.g. with [Lombok](https://projectlombok.org/features/Builder)).

-In functional languages there is usually no need for the Builder pattern as the languages already provide infrastructure for safely constructing instances.
+In functional languages there is usually no need for the Builder pattern as the languages already provide the necessary infrastructure.

 The following example shows how the above example could be solved in Haskell:
 ```haskell